Christopher A. Seeger

 Some of Mr. Seeger’s most notable roles:

 - On July 31, 2013, Judge Matthew Kennelly appointed Chris Seeger as co-lead counsel to represent the interests of clients who were injured by their use of testosterone medications.

 - Serves as Co-Lead Counsel in Concussion Lawsuit against the National Football League.
-In December 2011, under the representation of Mr. Seeger, eleven former professional football players filed a lawsuit alleging that the NFL failed to take the necessary precautions to protect its players from long-term brain injuries.
-The lawsuit drew attention to the widespread use of the drug Toradol, which can mask symptoms of serious head injury while inducing dangerous cerebral bleeding.
+In December 2011, Mr. Seeger filed lawsuits on behalf of several retired NFL players alleging that the NFL failed to take the necessary precautions to protect its players from long-term brain injuries.
 Following months of intense negotiations led by Mr. Seeger, the parties announced in August 2013 a global settlement in the amount of $765 million.
 After the judge and some former players raised concerns about the scope of the proposed settlement, Mr. Seeger worked with the court-appointed Special Master and all parties to address those concerns, and in June 2014 reached a revised settlement ensuring that players suffering neurological damage and disease will have access to an uncapped amount of funds for their treatment.

 - Unanimous selection by the Vioxx plaintiffs’ lawyers to co-lead the federal Vioxx MDL.
 U.S. District Judge Eldon E. Fallon affirmed that choice when he appointed Mr. Seeger to co-lead the Plaintiff’s Steering Committee and to be one of only three members of the Executive Committee.
 This appointment enabled Mr. Seeger to develop the overall litigation strategy for the approximately 27,000 separate cases against Merck & Co., as well as select witnesses, gather evidence, choose expert witnesses, and meet regularly with the judge and opposing counsel.
 Following several years of contentious litigation, Mr. Seeger and his colleagues secured a settlement for the injured class totaling $4.85 billion.